What's your situation? Choose from below to get the right information.

 When your application is approved, the embassy will issue a visa for the purpose of collecting your employee card (D/VR).
 Before the visa is issued, you will be asked to submit a travel health insurance valid for the period from the date of entry into the CR to the date on which you are to start working.
 You will automatically join the public health insurance system on the day you start working.

-After the arrival to the CR, you have to visit the Immigration Office (MOI) within 3 working days and pick up your employee card.
+After the arrival to the CR, you have to visit the Immigration Office (MOI) within 30 days and register, undergo biometric scanning and later pick up your employee card.

 We can provide a general overview and explain how to apply for an Employee card.
 You can find out more about the process in the guide Residence Permits.